-II.
-17. Reference to the fact that the Annual Management Report of the Company include a description of the activities undertaken by non-executive directors and eventual constraints identified.
+II.17.
+Reference to the fact that the Annual Management Report of the Company include a description of the activities undertaken by non-executive directors and eventual constraints identified of the commencement and end of the first mandate, and

 The Annual Management Report includes a description of the activity of the non-executive Director, not reporting any constraints.